nixworks/public/news/2007/11/15/index.md

 _Context: Third Committee, United Nations, United Nations General Assembly, capital punishment, moratorium, unenforceable resolution_

 ### [ The City of Westminster Magistrates' Court rules Egyptian-born Muslim cleric Abu Hamza al-Masri can be extradited from the United Kingdom to the United States, where he is accused of terrorism. ](/news/2007/11/15/the-city-of-westminster-magistrates-court-rules-egyptian-born-muslim-cleric-abu-hamza-al-masri-can-be-extradited-from-the-united-kingdom-t.md)
-_Context: Abu Hamza al-Masri, City of Westminster, Egypt, Magistrates' Court, Muslim, U.S., United Kingdom, extradited, terrorism_
+_Context: Abu Hamza al-Masri, City of Westminster, Egypt's, Magistrates' Court, Muslim, U.S., United Kingdom, extradited, terrorism_

 ### [ A New South Wales coroner concludes that a group of five journalists, known as the Balibo Five, were deliberately killed by Indonesian forces in 1975 in order to prevent them exposing Indonesia's 1975 invasion of East Timor. ](/news/2007/11/15/a-new-south-wales-coroner-concludes-that-a-group-of-five-journalists-known-as-the-balibo-five-were-deliberately-killed-by-indonesian-forc.md)
 _Context: Balibo Five, East Timor, Indonesia, New South Wales_